Samuel Pepys: Public life

 On the Navy Board, Pepys proved to be a more able and efficient worker than colleagues in higher positions.
 This often annoyed Pepys and provoked much harsh criticism in his diary.
 Among his colleagues were Admiral Sir William Penn, Sir George Carteret, Sir John Mennes and Sir William Batten.

 Pepys learned arithmetic from a private tutor and used models of ships to make up for his lack of first-hand nautical experience, and ultimately came to play a significant role in the board's activities.
 In September 1660, he was made a Justice of the Peace; on 15 February 1662, Pepys was admitted as a Younger Brother of Trinity House; and on 30 April, he received the freedom of Portsmouth.
 Through Sandwich, he was involved in the administration of the short-lived English colony at Tangier.
 He joined the Tangier committee in August 1662 when the colony was first founded and became its treasurer in 1665.
 In 1663, he independently negotiated a £3,000 contract for Norwegian masts, demonstrating the freedom of action that his superior abilities allowed.
 He was appointed to a commission of the royal fishery on 8 April 1664.

-Pepys's job required him to meet many people to dispense money and make contracts.
+Pepys' job required him to meet many people to dispense money and make contracts.
 He often laments how he "lost his labour" having gone to some appointment at a coffee house or tavern, only to discover that the person whom he was seeking was not there.
 These occasions were a constant source of frustration to Pepys.

+Pepys increased his wealth substantially through corruption.
+In seven and a half years, his net worth rose by £7,500 on an annual salary of £350.
+In one instance, Pepys helped the career of a shipwright who provided sexual favours from his wife in return.
+Although he lived in a time when corruption was common, Pepys was not a minor practitioner in this.

 Major events

-Pepys's diary provides a first-hand account of the Restoration, and includes detailed accounts of several major events of the 1660s, along with the lesser known diary of John Evelyn.
+Pepys' diary provides a first-hand account of the Restoration, and includes detailed accounts of several major events of the 1660s, along with the lesser known diary of John Evelyn.
 In particular, it is an invaluable source for the study of the Second Anglo-Dutch War of 1665–7, the Great Plague of 1665, and the Great Fire of London in 1666.
 In relation to the Plague and Fire, C. S. Knighton has written: "From its reporting of these two disasters to the metropolis in which he thrived, Pepys's diary has become a national monument."
 Robert Latham, editor of the definitive edition of the diary, remarks concerning the Plague and Fire: "His descriptions of both—agonisingly vivid—achieve their effect by being something more than superlative reporting; they are written with compassion.
 As always with Pepys it is people, not literary effects, that matter."